seyyah/me/awesome.md

 - A list of command line tools for manipulating structured text data: https://github.com/dbohdan/structured-text-tools
 - NLP: a cool way to use natural language in javascript <https://github.com/nlp-compromise/nlp_compromise>, <http://nlpcompromise.com>
 - https://github.com/buunguyen/octotree
+- Angular binding to the Screenfull library to allow fullscreen in your app. http://hrajchert.github.io/angular-screenfull/ https://github.com/hrajchert/angular-screenfull

 - Let's learn a new technology every week.
 A new technology blog every Sunday in 2016. https://github.com/shekhargulati/52-technologies-in-2016
 - Sync files to and from Google Drive, S3, Swift, Cloudfiles, Dropbox and Google Cloud Storage http://rclone.org https://github.com/ncw/rclone